Great Western Railway (train operating company): Class 387/1 Electrostar

+In 2023 3 units were cascaded to Great Northern.

 West of England services

 Class 43 + Mark 3 HST / Class 255 Castle

-Great Western Railway will be retaining 24 power cars and 48 carriages from its former High Speed Train fleet to form 12 'Castle' 2+4 sets.
-They are branded as Class 255 sets and will be for use on multiple services between Cardiff, Exeter and Penzance.
+Great Western Railway retained 24 power cars and 48 carriages from its former High Speed Train fleet to form 12 'Castle' 2+4 sets.
+They are branded as Class 255 sets and are for use on multiple services between Plymouth and Penzance.
+There is a consensus that the sets shall be withdrawn at the end of 2024, ending their services with GWR in Devon and Cornwall and replaced with Class 175s.
 All power cars being retained will have new nameplates, named after castles from across the area that GWR serve.
 The sets are progressively being fitted with automatic doors and controlled emission toilets, to allow their operation beyond 2020, at Doncaster Works.
 Due to a delay in refurbishing the Castle sets, slam door 2+4 sets known as 'Classic' sets were used until the end of 2019.